Adam Kinzinger, outspoken GOP Trump critic, won't seek reelection for US House seat – KION546

 “I also remember during that campaign saying that if I ever thought it was time to move on from Congress, I would, and that time is now,” Kinzinger said.

-Kinzinger is one of two Republican members of the House select committee investigating the January 6 Capitol Hill riot.
+Kinzinger is one of two Republican members serving on the House committee investigating the January 6 riot on the US Capitol.

+The majority of Republicans have viewed this Democratic-led committee as partisan and Republican leadership has not wanted members of their party to participate after House Minority Leader Kevin McCarthy rejected a deal to create a bipartisan committee because he could not agree to its terms and scope.
+Kinzinger was appointed to the committee by House Speaker Nancy Pelosi along with fellow GOP Rep. Liz Cheney, who was voted out of her leadership post as conference chair for being too outspoken against Trump.

+The Illinois Republican has starkly defied his party’s leadership by not only validating and participating in the committee’s work but in calling for a complete investigation into the January 6 insurrection.

 The-CNN-Wire